mrhammadasif/mrhammadasif/README.md

 - 💬 Discuss anything about **Technology and Science Fiction**
 - 📫 How to reach me `(facebook|github|twitter|youtube|instagram)/mrhammadasif`
 - 🌱 Next things to learn on my list are **Blockchain, Web3, Elasticsearch and AWS**
-- I've done some of the most challenging Projects using WordPress
+- I've done some of the most challenging projects using WordPress

 <h2 align="center">Notable Skills</h2>
 <p align="center">most comfortable to work with or have a lot of experience in the following skills</p>